UMN Wins Race to Zero Student Design Competition

 - Green Homes North Initiative to revitalize North Minneapolis neighborhoods with affordable, sustainable, and quality homes

 The team set strict performance goals that met fortified home standards, achieves high indoor air quality, is zero energy ready, and fosters water stewardship.
 Through integrative design, the home’s estimated total monthly energy bill will be $93 a month, or $10 a month if built with a small solar panel system on the roof.

 The OptiMN design is compact, with careful space planning to ensure no space goes unused.
 The first floor has an open floor plan with arched openings to define each room while still making the spaces feel larger.
 Operable clerestory windows bring in additional daylighting and natural ventilation.
 They also create unique sectional qualities and increase the square footage of the southern roof so more solar panels could be installed.

 The OptiMN design uses durable and robust building systems that use a hybrid 2x4 wall with exterior insulation, high-performance windows, exterior foundation insulation, and airtight construction.
 The home's heating and cooling system incorporates a high-performance integrated space/water heating system with an inverter heat pump for cooling/dehumidification, energy recovery ventilator, and high-efficiency filter – all delivered through a compact, small duct distribution system.
 For outstanding indoor air quality, the design focused on pollution avoidance, source-point exhaust, continuous ventilation, and consistent distribution of fresh and filtered air to all habitable rooms.

 The OptiMN design specifically grouped water fixtures in close proximity to each other and utilized an efficient demand recirculation loop to reduce hot water waste and wait times.

-- See their poster
+- See the team's research poster

 - BUILDER Online - Students Envision Net-Zero Homes of the Future